Ta1sty/Bachelorarbeit/VulkanProject/VulkanProject/README.txt

 Used libraries are the vulkan lunar sdk, glfw and imgui

 The shaders folder is required by the application.
 The folder raytrace.frag contains the code for the traversal shader

-RayQuery Loop triangle opacity check is DISABLED! to renenable it open raytrace.frag and goto line 254 and remove the CommitTriangleIntersectionEXT(rayQuery); and break; in the switch statement.
-Then reload the shader with the button.
-The used tests for the thesis have also had it disabled.